fishbullet/Accept-Bitcoin-Webstore/Article.md

 > S.P.V. or Simplified Payment Verification - A method for verifying if particular transactions are included
 > in a block without downloading the entire block.

+In this guide we have used bitcoin `testnet` but you can try to use it with `mainnet`.

+> testnet - is the test network that runs in parallel with mainnet, except that the coins costs nothing.

+> mainnet - is the real Bitcoin network.
+You can of course experiment with this network, but it costs real money—not only to buy bitcoins in the first place—but also transaction fees, even when sending bitcoins to yourself.

 ## Requirements

 I'm going to use linux OS with `Docker` and `Postgresql` database.